durgasreearava04/Smart-Aquaculture-IOT-Monitoring/README.md

   The ESP32 gateway collects sensor readings and performs basic threshold evaluation, such as detecting low Dissolved Oxygen levels.

 **Cloud Processing:**
- topics Cloud servers handle data storage, historical analysis, dashboard visualization, and alert management.
+ Cloud servers handle data storage, historical analysis, dashboard visualization, and alert management.

 **Alert Mechanism:**
  When Dissolved Oxygen (DO) falls below the predefined safe threshold, the cloud triggers an aeration alert to notify the user.